linkedin/rest.li/get_started.md

 ## Contents

-Follow the steps below to try Pegasus quickly and get a basic idea of how it works:
+Follow the steps below to try Rest.li quickly and get a basic idea of how it works:

 * [Build](#Build)
 * [Run the Examples](#run-the-examples)